AngelVega22/micro-saas-fidelazation-program/README.md

 - [ ] Improve security by adding user authentication and authorization.
 - [ ] Enhance the program's data analytics and reporting capabilities.

-Feel free to pick up any of these tasks or add your own as the project evolves.